isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 <p>The live show brings visitors on a tour of other planets and moons of
 interest in our solar system, zipping past Saturn's rings and Jupiter's Io, culminating in a journey to the edge of our observable universe.
-Finally, the show's CGI animations catapults us back home to our tiny island, a blimp on the cosmic map, nothing more than a little red dot.&nbsp;</p>
+Finally, the show's CGI animations catapults us back home to our small island, a blimp on the cosmic map, nothing more than a little red dot.&nbsp;</p>
 <p>In tongue-and-cheek fashion, the Science Centre staff on Observatory duty
 don polo shirts with a black-and-white illustration of the Milky Way printed